glouppe/info8010-deep-learning/lecture8.md

 ---

+class: middle

-# Return of the Vanishing Gradients
+## Return of the Vanishing Gradients

 For most non-toy data distributions, the fake samples $\mathbf{x} \sim q(\mathbf{x};\theta)$ may be so bad initially that the response of $d$ saturates.